Health System’s Growth Mirrors the Local Community

 CREATING THE FUTURE

-Wake Forest Baptist Health continues to grow its footprint, including the acquisition of High Point Regional Health System in 2018, and most recently, the strategic combination with Atrium Health, in October 2020.
+Wake Forest Baptist continues to grow its footprint, including the acquisition of High Point Regional Health System in 2018, and most recently, the strategic combination with Atrium Health, in October 2020.

 “There’s critical thinking and incredible opportunity here,” Dr. Freischlag said.
 Of the communities she’s called home, Dr. Freischlag considers Forsyth County to be the ripest for growth and most ambitious in the mindset of its residents and local leaders.